stat133-sp19/hw-stat133-LevanaZhangUCB/workout01/data-dictionary.md

-team_name: The team the player was on when player made the shot.
+team_name: The team player was on when player made the shot.
 Data type is factor.
 game_date: Date (MM/DD/YYYY) of basketball game in which shot occurred.
 Data type is character.
 season: Year of basketball season when shot occurred.
 Data type is factor.
 period: The period number in which the shot occurred.
 Data type is factor.